Home Equity Loans For The Unemployed

 This regulation recently expanded to include students (of any age), though there are exemptions.
 If the student works at a children’s camp or recreational program, it does not apply unless they are also a wilderness guide of some sort.
 The three-hour rule is also inapplicable if the employee leaves before three hours due to circumstances beyond the control of the employer (illness, family emergency, etc.).
 It also doesn’t apply if the worker is casual and usually has shifts shorter than three hours.

-Room and board has long been exchanged for wages.
+Room and board have long been exchanged for wages.
 Essentially, it deducts the cost of providing that room (utilities, food, etc.) and board (living arrangement) from the wages.
 As labour laws evolve, the standards for deductions against a paycheque have become increasingly regulated.
 This is meant to both provide fair compensation for the employer and to ensure that the staff is fairly paid.

 Is your income not enough to cover your needs?
 Find out if you qualify for the Canada Workers Benefit.